x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/allow-users-to-see-a-voice-mail-transcript.md

 ---
-title: "Allow users to see a voice mail transcript" ms.author: tonysmit
-author: tonysmit
-manager: scotv
-ms.date: 12/9/2016
-ms.audience: ITPro
-ms.topic: article
-ms.service: exchange-online
 localization_priority: Normal
-ms.assetid: c5192e05-905c-440f-beec-1f697edc15b3
-description: "Voice Mail Preview is a feature that's available to users who receive their voice mail messages from Unified Messaging (UM).
+description: Voice Mail Preview is a feature that's available to users who receive their voice mail messages from Unified Messaging (UM).
 Voice Mail Preview enhances the existing UM voice mail functionality by providing a text version of audio recordings.
 The voice mail text is displayed in email messages within Microsoft Outlook Web App, Outlook 2010 and later versions, and in other supported email programs.
-For more information, see Microsoft Speech Technologies."
+For more information, see Microsoft Speech Technologies. ms.topic: article
+author: tonysmit
+ms.author: tonysmit
+ms.assetid: c5192e05-905c-440f-beec-1f697edc15b3
+ms.date: 12/9/2016
+title: Allow users to see a voice mail transcript ms.collection: exchange-online ms.audience: ITPro ms.service: exchange-online
+manager: scotv

 ---

 # Allow users to see a voice mail transcript